wr0om/CyberArk-CTF/The search for a higher being.md

         return d.unwrap().to_string(); //added to help compile
     }
   ```
-  -> e(): This function is long and a bit complicated, it does some manipulation of a string given, 1 char at a time - the logic itself is not so important.
+  -> e(): This function is long and a bit complicated, it does some manipulation of a string given, 1 char at a time - the logic itself is not so important, it's a decryption algorithm.
   ```rust
   fn e(&self, message: String) -> String{
         let mut ss = String::from("");